dropdeckug/RealTime-Messagers-Platform.g/README.md

-# 💬 Whop – Real-Time Messenger Platform (without WhopAI)
+# 💬 Whop – Real-Time Messenger Platform

 > This codebase is licensed for **commercial use only with a paid license** Plus **Full Source with Whop AI Integration**.
 > It’s \*\*free for personal use\*\*.